microsoft/alguidelines/content/NAVPatterns/1-patterns/security/1-sensitive-data-encapsulation/index.md

 _Figure 2 - Data access before and after **Sensitive** **Data** **Encapsulation.**_

-.

 **Benefits:**

 * **Clarity:** when all sensitive data is encapsulated in one place, it is clear which is the information that needs to be protected.
 * **Simplicity:** easier to protect just a limited number of known resources when they are grouped.
-* **Homogeneity: **the same protection can be applied to all data, since it is stored in the same place.
+* **Homogeneity:** the same protection can be applied to all data, since it is stored in the same place.
 * **Separation of concerns:** treat each section of the computer program differently, by separating it and clearly addressing its own requirements and limitations. \[1\]
 * **Performance**: data protection techniques like **Access Control** and **Encryption** can now be applied only to the sensitive data (not to everything), which improves the performance of the system.